In a world of despair, ruled by tyrants and parasites, where is the room for hope?

 “You there, dear boy, I was somebody, you know.”

 “No chance!
 NO CHANCE!”

-Slipping on a pile of vomit, he tripped over another still form, skinning his elbows against the stony ground.
+Slipping in a pile of vomit, he tripped over another still form, skinning his elbows against the stony ground.
 Nobody helped.
 Nobody could help.
 He was alone.
-Entirely alone.

-Lying there, he stared at the beautiful quartz reflections on the high rock ceiling.
-He wanted to pray, but it’s so hard to choke back the disappointment.
+Lying there in pain, he wanted to pray, but it’s so hard to choke back the disappointment.

-Climbing to his feet, Yoni shrugged, gripped the burlap, and backed again into the light.
+Yoni shrugged, climbing to his feet, and backed again into the light.

 Nothing.
 Silence.
 His elbows hurt.

-The sun burned, and Yoni blinked, as he made his careful way outside.
+The sun burned.
+Yoni blinked as he made his careful way outside.